sidgaikwad/motia/packages/snap/README.md

   # -n, --name <project name>: Project name; use . or ./ to use current directory
   # -t, --template <template name>: Template to use; run npx motia templates to view available ones
   # -c, --cursor: Adds .cursor config for Cursor IDE
-  # Alternatively, you can use `npx motia create -i` to use the create command in interactive mode
+  # Alternatively, you can use `npx motia create` to use the create command in interactive mode
 ```

 ### `npx motia dev`